David Littman (activist)

 David Gerald Littman (4 July 1933 – 20 May 2012) was a British political activist.
-He is known for organising the departure of Jewish children from Morocco when he was 28.
-He was married to far-right conspiracist Bat Ye'or.
+He is known for organising the Operation Mural.

 Biography

 David Littman was born on 4 July 1933, in London, England.
 He was educated at Canford School, Dorset, England (1951), and Trinity College, Dublin, where he earned his BA with honours and MA degrees in Modern History and Political Science, followed by post-graduate studies at the Institute of Archaeology, University of London.
 He married his wife Gisèle (née Orebi; originally from Egypt and later known by her pen name Bat Ye'or), in September 1959.
 They moved to Lausanne, Switzerland, the following year.

 The Littman Library of Jewish Civilization was founded by his brother, Louis Littman.